Luum’s AI-based Lash Robot can delicately extend eyelashes for customers in beauty salons

 Sanchez said that Luum took a prototype of a human-safe machine that had already been fully tested.
 The company adapted it to lash extensions and is planning to open the first stand-alone studios for administering the procedure in San Francisco later this year.

 The robot has dexterity on the scale of a nanometer, and Sanchez claims the process is both safer and more accurate than human eyelash application.
 During the pandemic, having a robot next to a human subject is also safer than having a human breathing on their client (even masked) for hours.
-While the robot does replace a person who is doing the procedure, Luum still requires a human to operate the machine.
+While the robot does replace a person who would otherwise do the procedure, Luum still requires a human to operate the machine.

 “The machine doesn’t replace anyone,” Sanchez said.
 “It’s a tough job today.
 It takes a lot of concentration, and it is tedious.
 Now that person can leverage the machine and spend time delivering a bespoke service with aesthetic guidance.”

-The procedure is popular in the U.S., Japan, South Korea, and China.
+Lash extensions are popular in the U.S., Japan, South Korea, and China.
 There are an estimated 34,000 salons in the U.S. that offer the service.

 The robot costs about $125,000.
-That’s a big capital investment for a salon, but Sanchez said that is a bargain compared to the human cost over a four year or five-year process.
-But senior lash artists get paid $250 to $350 for a job, and Sanchez believes the service with the robot can cost less than $200.
+That’s a big capital investment for a salon, but Sanchez said it’s a bargain compared to employee costs over a four-year or five-year process.
+Senior lash artists get paid $250 to $350 for a job, and Sanchez believes the service with the robot can cost less than $200.
 Over time, the savings could turn out to be quite big for the robot replacements.
-Since the lashes eventually fall out, the customers have to come back for more service.
+Since eyelashes eventually fall out, customers have to come back for another service.

 Sanchez, who worked on a bionic exoskeleton company called Ekso before this, joined the company about a year ago.
 Nathan Hardin, a robotics expert who previously worked for Sanchez at Ekso, founded Luum.
 To date, the Oakland, California-based company has raised $10 million from Foundation Capital and others.
 And it has 15 employees.

 The company has worked on the project for about three years.
 Hardin, a robotics veteran who built the Ekso exoskeleton, met a mentor who decided to start a lash artist business.
-Hardin was amazed by the artist’s dexterity, and thought it would be a great job for a robot.
+Hardin was amazed by the artist’s dexterity and thought it would be a great job for a robot.

-Last year, the company was able to show that it could place a lash safely on a human.
-Over the past six months, the company has expanded the capacity of the robot.
-Over the next six months to nine months, the company will continue to improve the technology.
-The company is making the early robots in Berkeley, California, with a team of veteran engineers who have expertise in computer vision.
+Last year, the company was able to show that it could place a lash safely on a person’s eyelid.
+Over the past six months, the company has expanded its robot’s capacity.
+Over the next six to nine months, the company will continue improving the technology.
+Luum is making the early robots in Berkeley, California with a team of veteran engineers who have expertise in computer vision.
 Production machines will be made in Japan.

 “We are pushing the limits of those robotics, the limits of computer vision,” Sanchez said.